SamWibatt/prewish-blinky/README.md

 * produce implementations of:
     * student (S)
         * blinks an LED according to an 8 bit mask
-            * on for "1" bit, off for "0"
-            * each bit ~1/10 second
-            * e.g. 8'b10100000 does two quick blinks and a pause, repeatedly
     * mentor (M)
         * accepts input from upstream module (here, the controller)
         * delivers it to downstream S